 General

-1. We are a new firm and would like to know how to register with the Seta.
+1. We are a new firm and would like to know how to register with

 The Minister of Finance proposed in his budget speech of